Planning for the inevitable future, easier to do now than later.

 Click on a specific area below to get started.

 Elder law encompasses a wide range of legal matters affecting older and aging clients.
-Our Gravis Law Attorneys in Boise can advise and advocate for elderly clients, their families and their caregivers in a wide range of legal issues that face older clients.
+Our Gravis Law Attorneys in Richland can advise and advocate for elderly clients, their families and their caregivers in a wide range of legal issues that face older clients.

 A living will designates what medical procedures a client wishes to be subjected to in the event of a terminal and permanent condition.